+214 Codex Alimentarius
-214 European Economic Community Council

-- 215 Commission Regulation (EC) No 889/2008 provides rules for two different uses of ethanol in organic - 216 production in European Union member states.
-Alcohols, presumably including ethanol, may be used for - 217 cleaning and disinfecting livestock building installations and utensils under Annex VII of the regulations. - 218 In addition, Annex VIII stipulates the use of ethanol in Section B - Processing aids and other products, - 219 which may be used for processing of ingredients of agricultural origin from organic production.
-This - 220 regulation specifically allows the use of ethanol as a solvent in the preparation of foodstuffs of both plant - 221 and animal origin. - 222 Japan Ministry of Agriculture, Forestry, and Fisheries - 223 According to the Japanese standards for organic plant production, ethanol may be used in the processing, - 224 cleaning, storage, packaging and other post-harvest processes when physical or methods using naturally - 225 derived substances are insufficient.
+- 215 Ethanol is allowed under Annex 2 (table 2) of the Codex Guidelines when mechanical, physical and - 216 biological methods are inadequate for pest control.
+Further, the Guidelines require that an organic - 217 certification body or authority recognize the need for any pest control treatments using ethanol.
+Ethanol is - also listed as an allowed processing aid "which may be used for the preparation of products of agricultural - origin."
+Specifically, ethanol may be used as a solvent in these preparatory operations (Codex, 2013). - 220 European Economic Community Council - 221 Commission Regulation (EC) No 889/2008 provides rules for two different uses of ethanol in organic - 222 production in European Union member states.
+Alcohols, presumably including ethanol, may be used for - 223 cleaning and disinfecting livestock building installations and utensils under Annex VII of the regulations. - In addition, Annex VIII stipulates the use of ethanol in Section B Processing aids and other products, - which may be used for processing of ingredients of agricultural origin from organic production.
+This regulation specifically allows the use of ethanol as a solvent in the preparation of foodstuffs of both plant and animal origin.

+228 Japan Ministry of Agriculture, Forestry, and Fisheries

+229 According to the Japanese standards for organic plant production, ethanol may be used in the processing, 230 cleaning, storage, packaging and other post-harvest processes when physical or methods using naturally 231 derived substances are insufficient.
 The specific crop uses of ethanol are for: (1) controlling noxious animals and plants, and (2) quality preservation and improvement (JMAFF, 2005a).
-Likewise, ethanol may also be used in the manufacturing, processing, packaging, storage and other processes associated with organic livestock feed when physical or methods utilizing biological function are insufficient for disease and pest control (JMAFF, 2005b).
-Similar provisions exist for the use of ethanol in the slaughter, dressing, selection,
+Likewise, ethanol may also be 232 233 used in the manufacturing, processing, packaging, storage and other processes associated with organic 234 livestock feed when physical or methods utilizing biological function are insufficient for disease and pest control (JMAFF, 2005b).
+Similar provisions exist for the use of ethanol in the slaughter, dressing, selection, 235 236 processing, cleaning, storage, packaging and other processes associated with organic livestock products.
+In 237 addition, "alcohols" are listed as allowed cleaning and disinfecting agents for livestock housing (JMAFF, 238 2005c).
+It should be noted that ethanol use is not permitted for the purpose of pest control for plants and 239 agricultural products.
+For processed foods, ethanol may be used as an additive in the processing of meat handling aid when organic and natural sources are not available.
+Synthetic ethanol may be used under the category "crop protectants and growth regulators."
+Finally, ethanol is approved for use as an equipment cleaner and equipment disinfectant (IFOAM, 2012).
+As a naturally derived substance, non-synthetic

-Ethanol

-230 processing, cleaning, storage, packaging and other processes associated with organic livestock products plants and agricultural products.
-For processed foods, ethanol may be used as an additive in the processing

-(JMAFF, 2005c).
-It should be noted that ethanol use is not permitted for the purpose of pest control for

-233 of meat products only (JMAFF, 2005d).
+- 240 products only (JMAFF, 2005d). - 241 International Federation of Organic Agricultural Movements